ryarturogi/ts-array-utils/README.md

 - `standardDeviation`: Returns the standard deviation of an array of numbers.
 - `range`: Returns an array with the minimum and maximum elements in an array of numbers.
 - `countBy`: Groups the elements of an array and counts the number of elements in each group.
+- `deepSearch`: Finds patterns, in strings, arrays, objects or nested combinations and returns the index of the match."

 These functions can be useful for performing various operations on arrays in a concise and readable way.